ggerganov/llama.cpp/docs/token_generation_performance_tips.md

 # Token generation performance troubleshooting

-## Verifying that the model is running on the GPU with cuBLAS
+## Verifying that the model is running on the GPU with CUDA
-Make sure you compiled llama with the correct env variables according to [this guide](../README.md#cublas), so that llama accepts the `-ngl N` (or `--n-gpu-layers N`) flag.
+Make sure you compiled llama with the correct env variables according to [this guide](../README.md#CUDA), so that llama accepts the `-ngl N` (or `--n-gpu-layers N`) flag.
 When running llama, you may configure `N` to be very large, and llama will offload the maximum possible number of layers to the GPU, even if it's less than the number you configured.
 For example:
 ```shell
 ./main -m "path/to/model.gguf" -ngl 200000 -p "Please sir, may I have some "
 ```